What Are Medical Liens in a North Carolina Car Accident Case?

 There is no obligation and you won’t pay any attorney fees unless we recover compensation for you.

-We can help with complicated and expensive medical liens, and we may even be able to negotiate with medical providers to reduce your medical bills.
+We can help with complicated and expensive medical liens after a North Carolina car accident, and we may even be able to negotiate with medical providers to reduce your medical bills.

 Please call 1-800-525-7111 today and let’s review your claim.

 At Riddle & Brantley, we’re ready to fight for you however we can.
-We believe Justice Counts and our attorneys have more than 225 years of combined legal experience handling car accident claims in North Carolina.
+We believe Justice Counts and our attorneys have more than 220+ years of combined legal experience handling car accident claims in North Carolina.
+Since 2000 alone, we’ve recovered more than $600 million in compensation for our valued clients (see disclaimer below).

 We serve clients throughout the state, including: